 Additionally, Participants must be in Australia for all mentoring/coaching sessions.
 To apply for an exemption due to extenuating circumstances, a written submission must be presented to and approved by the Department.
 Any business-related travel should be outlined in the Business Plan at least 28 of days before any travel.
 A detailed itinerary must be included that outlines the purpose of the travel, the details of any planned meetings including who the Participant will be meeting with and where and when the meetings will occur, and any other relevant details pertaining to the travel.
+The Provider must upload the updated Business Plan and the travel itinerary to the Department's IT Systems.
 The Provider should also ensure the Business Plan details that an appropriate level of travel insurance has been obtained in relation to the travel.